 Of all cities I’ve ever visited, Dublin in Ireland was definitely one of the easiest to love right away.
 It’s quite big, but easy to get around (even on foot) and I found lots of great places for sightseeing, but also to relax and get some work done.

-Start your day by a nice breakfast, either in your hotel or for example at the little Keoghs Cafe.
-They serve the best muffins I probably ever tasted and have a wide variety of teas an coffees to go with it.
+Here, they serve the best muffins I probably ever tasted and have a wide variety of teas an coffees to go with it.
 I heard the scones are also heavenly.
 And pssssst, they got WiFi too!
 Now you’re probably all ready to explore more… let’s go!

 1 Trinity St, Dublin 2, Ireland

-If you don’t opt for a walking your, then after breakfast I would personally head over to one of the places that’s most popular to visit and can get crowded with tourist later in the day: Trinity College.
+If you don’t opt for a walking your, then after breakfast I would personally head over to one of the places that’s most popular to visit and can get crowded with tourists later in the day: Trinity College.
 It’s just around the corner from Keoghs and unmissable on your day trip to Dublin.